Turnov

 Turnov ([ˈturnof]; Turnau) is a town in Semily District in the Liberec Region of the Czech Republic.
-It has about 14,000 inhabitants.
+It has about 15,000 inhabitants.
 It is a traditional centre for gemstone polishing, glass craftsmanship and arts.
-The town centre is well preserved and is protected by law as an urban monument zone.
+The historic town centre is well preserved and is protected as an urban monument zone.

 Turnov lies near the Bohemian Paradise Protected Landscape Area which makes it a place for tourists and summer residents.
-The town is also an important traffic crossroads of three railways and the Prague–Liberec highway.
-Turnov has a large museum, three galleries, six churches, and a synagogue.
+The town is an important traffic crossroads.
+Turnov has a large museum, three galleries, six churches and a synagogue.
 The small old town of Middle Ages urbanism is surrounded by modern garden neighbourhoods and large parks representing an organic connection between urban areas and nature.

-Administrative parts
+Administrative division

-Villages and town parts of Bukovina, Daliměřice, Dolánky u Turnova, Hrubý Rohozec, Kadeřavec, Kobylka, Loužek, Malý Rohozec, Mašov, Mokřiny, Pelešany, and Vazovec are administrative parts of Turnov.
+Turnov consists of 13 municipal parts (in brackets population according to the 2021 census):